A blood sample is required for genetic screening.

 Most healthy people have 46 chromosomes, or 23 pairs.
 There are 22 'normal' pairs and one pair of sex chromosomes.
 The normal pairs are sorted according to size and numbered 1 to 22.
 The 23rd pair are the sex chromosomes: XX in females and XY in males.

 Genetic screening used to be standard in the blood analysis of patients.
 However, experience has taught us this is unnecessary in the majority of cases.
-That is why genetic tests are only performed if there is a history of hereditary defects in your family, or indeed in case of specific indications:
+That is why genetic tests are only performed if there is a history of hereditary defects in your family, or indeed in case of the following specific indications.

 In the last four cases, both the man and the woman are genetically screened.